 Top legislative officials, Golden said, have risen through the ranks, in part thanks to hefty donations, and they are used to the infrastructure that’s been created.
 He noted that Democrats often don’t accept corporate donations in the name of campaign finance reform.

-That’s simply a facade, he said.
+The practice of Democrats turning away corporate donations is seemingly disingenuous, Golden suggested.
 Democrats may not take big donations from corporate donors, but they do receive large donations from other special interests, such as labor groups or environmental organizations.

 “I don’t hold out much hope for the future for progress on climate, economic justice, housing and health care unless we can diminish the power of special interests in politics,” Golden said.
 “To me, this is the linchpin issue.”